- The last 1000cc season: 22 rounds, 11 teams, 22 riders – with the return of the Brazilian GP after 21 years

 → MotoGP 2027: Ducati’s Tire Crisis, the Driver Market Earthquake, and a Surprising Engineer’s Return

-Current Championship Standings after the Hungarian GP at Balaton Park (Round 8)
+Current Championship Standings after the British GP at Silverstone (Round 12)

 | Pos | Rider | Team / Manufacturer | Points |